tsolakisgeo/DHAW2023/_syllabus/5-python_csv.md

 ## Assignments due:

 ### Response Paper
-- TDA
+- TBD

 ### Critique of two digital tool
-- TDA
+- TBD
-- TDA
+- TBD

 ### Weekly assignment
 - Upload the Jupyter Notebook with the exercises to the directory `<username>/CLCV22123/5` on GitHub and paste its URL to the respective Weekly assignemt page on Canvas.